ai-boost/Awesome-GPTs/README.md

    - Find best domains before anyone else with an AI scoring engine based on 10+ signals.
    - [Chat now](https://chat.openai.com/g/g-fhWHWw3rc-superdomain)
    - Submit by [@Nedomas](https://github.com/Nedomas)

+## Commit and PR Guidelines
+To streamline our project's development, we have specific, yet easy, guidelines for commits and PRs:
+- **Commit Message**: Use `[bot-name][brief-bot-description]` format.
+- **PR Title**: Keep it identical to your commit message for consistency.

+Adherence to these standards makes your contributions more impactful and traceable.